-Congratulations on the purchase of your new Fisher F44TM Metal Detector.
-The F44 is the result of many years of software engineering and features the latest advancements in lightweight design and target accuracy.
-The F44 can be used with its default modes, or use the Custom mode to create your own setup.
-No longer will weather be a force that stops you from enjoying your sport, the F44 is completely weatherproof.
+Congratulations on the purchase of your new Fisher F22TM Metal Detector.
+The F22 is the result of many years of software engineering and features the latest advancements in lightweight design and target accuracy.
+The F22 can be used with its default turn-on-and-go settings, or you can adjust the detector's settings to match your hunting conditions.
+No longer do you need to fear the weather, the F22 is completely weatherproof.
 Laugh at the rain.
+No longer will weather be a force that stops you from enjoying your sport.
 Treasure hunting enthusiasts from around the world were involved in the development of this revolutionary new detector.
 This manual has been written to help you get optimal use of your detector so we hope you will read it thoroughly before your first outing.